The cabin boy will not be an ordinary pirate...

 A week later I am fashioning a silk wedding gown for Marietta.
 Morning sickness has passed but it will serve Marietta well as she fakes morning sickness after her marriage to the Prince.

 After Marietta's wedding, Maria has gone to live with Miguel and Marietta.
 I stay at the Diego’s for when Marietta comes back to visit.

-It is May that Princess Marietta comes to her family's old but grande hacienda and awaits for the birth of her child.
-I am eager to see her and the birth of our child.
+It is May that Princess Marietta comes to her family's old but grande hacienda and waits for the birth of her child.
+I am eager to see her and help the birth of our child.
 I have taken instruction in midwifery.
 Yes, there is a court doctor, but he insists that Marietta give birth to her child during the day.
 No, he is not ignorant, but egotistical and lazy.

 I am given to sleeping in the corner of Marietta’s room.
 Each night I heap her with praise, massage sore muscles and pamper her as much as I can.
 I rejoice in the glow that has come over her.
 She delights that I have sewn two gowns for the baby, one smaller and one larger.
-Miguel is hoping for a boy to be his son and a heir.
+Miguel is hoping for a boy to be his son and an heir.

 Marietta says, “Remember when I first saw you Roberta and you were sewing fancy dresses for the Alcalde’s wife.
 I began to fall in love with you even then.
 I loved the thought of a man as a woman.
 The sailors aboard my ship respected me, but that was out of fear.
-You Roberta loved me for being an accomplished woman.”
+You, Roberta, loved me for being an accomplished woman.”